lerndmina/discord-bot-base/README.md

 A feature-rich Discord bot base with health monitoring, message management, and deployment controls.

+Mostly built for personal use, feel free to use in your own stuff.
+No support will be provided but PRs are welcome if you find bugs or want to add features.

 ## Features

 - **Health Monitoring**: Web interface to check bot status and components